AllyTechEngineering/bme_i2c_bloc/README.md

 ### Step Four: Test the PWMs with a Bash Script
 *******************************************************************************************************************
 I am testing either pwmchip0,pwm0 pwmchip2,pwm0 or pwmchip6,pwm0.
-In this script it is pwmchip2,pwm0 If you changed your dtoverlay and udev rules you will need to change this script accordingly.
+In this script it is pwmchip2,pwm0 If you changed your dtoverlay and udev rules you will need to change the script.

 For GPIO 12,13,18 and 19 the alt function for PWM is either a0, a4 or a5.